someodd/someodd.github.io/_showcase/gopherden.md

 ![Langrange client on a phone, visiting a gopherden forum](/assets/showcase/gopherden/lagrange-gopherden-phone.png).

-## Setting up a server the lazy way
+## Setting up a server

-As of the time I'm writing this I don't have a `systemd` integration or Debian package, so an easy set up is:
+As of the time I'm writing this I don't have a `systemd` integration or Debian package, so a set up I like and think is simple/easy:

 1. clone the repo and `cd` into it
 1. make sure `nixpkgs` is installed on your